 ISO 27001 may be the best known of the more than one-dozen ISO family of standards, ISO 27002 can be useful as a reference for selecting security controls in line with ISO 27001.
 It’s important to note that ISO 27001 is a certification process, but organizations cannot achieve certification for ISO 27002.

 Achieving and maintaining the appropriate ISO standard certification may help your team land new exciting new business accounts, based on this certification alone.
 In a time where information has become its own currency, every above-and-beyond step you take to ensure security is likely to be rewarded with trust.

 Let’s take a closer look at each ISO/IEC standard to help you determine which standard may best serve your organization’s goals in protecting valuable data resources.

-ISO 27001 is the international standard lays out the details and best practices for a business’s information security management system (ISMS), which is crucial since it helps to prevent an organization’s controls from becoming disjointed and disorganized.
+ISO 27001 is the international standard that lays out the details and best practices for an organization’s ISMS, which is critical to preventing controls from becoming disjointed and disorganized.